WaffleCodeApp/waffle-cli/README.md

 - Open source infrastructure as code.
 You only pay for your own hosting (requires AWS).
 - No locking in.
 If your project's scope grows larger than what Waffle provides then you can easily add your custom components or modify Waffle's open source templates as needed.

-To deploy a sample application to your AWS account, checkout the quickstart.
+For details checkout the [documentation](https://wafflecodeapp.github.io/waffle-cli/).